0xSumitBanik/ksqldb-eth-avg-gas-estimate/README.md

-## Data Streaming the average ETH Gas Estimate using KSQLDB
+## Data Stream: Average ETH Gas Estimate

 This repository contains a KSQLDB setup connection that streams the average ETH Gas Estimate using the Ethereum Gas Estimate API as source data.